RegisUniversity/MSDS650-students/in_class_excercises/W1/W1_exercise.md

 3. Download the data
 https://www.kaggle.com/wordsforthewise/lending-club
-If the internet is too slow, you can use just the 2016 data from here (although it has some problems currently): https://github.com/nateGeorge/preprocess_lending_club_data
+If the internet is too slow, you can use just the 2016 data from here (although it currently has some problems): https://github.com/nateGeorge/preprocess_lending_club_data
 4. In your cmd or bash, cd into the local repository folder and type
 ```bash
 jupyter notebook